angular/angularfire/docs/messaging/messaging.md

 ### Import the `NgModule`

-Cloud Storage for AngularFire is contained in the `@angular/fire/messaging` module namespace.
+Push Notifications for AngularFire is contained in the `@angular/fire/messaging` module namespace.
 Import the `AngularFireMessagingModule` in your `NgModule`.
 This sets up the `AngularFireMessaging` service for dependency injection.

 ```ts
 import { BrowserModule } from '@angular/platform-browser';